It’s Not Easy To Be Green

 - Posted by: Emma Barnett

-- Category: Articles, Business Continuity Planning, Food Defence, Food integrity, Food Safety, Food Safety Culture, Latest News, Product Recall, Product Recall Planning, Risk Assessment, Training
+- Categories: Articles, Business Continuity Planning, Food Defence, Food integrity, Food Safety, Food Safety Culture, Latest News, Product Recall, Product Recall Planning, Risk Assessment, Training

 It is not new news that romaine lettuce has been the subject of several E. coli O157:H7 recalls, with significant impact to human health and safety in the past two years alone.
 Below RQA review the situation and suggest what can be done to help prevent a similar issue in the future.